 To set an action event, proceed to the Post Submit Actions tab of the form and hit the “Edit Conditions & Events” button.

-• DEFAULT.PROCESS – defines the time of action performance.
+- DEFAULT.PROCESS — an event that defines the time of action performance.
 This event is needed when the payment (PayPal/Stripe) function is included in the form so that the JetFormBuilder plugin can complete the submit actions with such an event before a user is redirected to the checkout page;

-• BAD.REQUEST – is executed after processing the request if there are errors in the form fields (for example, when you filled out a Media field with the wrong format file or exceeded the file limit).
+- BAD.REQUEST — an event that is executed after processing the request if there are errors in the form fields (for example, when you filled out a Media Field with the wrong format file or exceeded the file limit).
 Overtakes the DEFAULT.PROCESS event;

-• DEFAULT.REQUIRED – is executed in any case, even if the form fields contain some errors or in case of unsuccessfully performed actions.
-This event runs at the end before the form response is sent.
+- DEFAULT.REQUIRED — an event that is executed in any case, even if the form fields contain some errors or if actions are unsuccessfully performed.
+This event runs before the form response is sent.
 By default, this event is used by the Save Form Record action and cannot be added to other events through the form editor;

-• GATEWAY.FAILED – replaces the former “On failed payment” option for actions.
+- GATEWAY.FAILED — an event that replaces the former “On failed payment” option for actions.
 It is performed when the user returns from the checkout page of the payment system without making a payment or subscribing.

 After you select one or several events, hit the “Update” button.
-The event in the submit action will look like that:
+The Post Submit Action will have the text that refers to the set Event.

 Tutorial requirements: